Anomalous Bilayer Quantum Hall Effect

-Next, we move on to illustrating the tunability of QHB states as realized in this lattice system.
-Similar to QHBs, tunneling strength between the two layers of Kagome lattice can be tuned by varying the tunneling material used between the layers.
-At $v_T=2/3$ and finite $d=0.3a$, we show a tunneling driven transition from Halperin’s $(3,3,0)$ state to the particle-hole conjugate of Laughlin’s $1/3$ state for $S_z=0$, as depicted in Fig. 4(a).
-Topological degeneracy of ground-state manifold on a torus is a powerful tool that can distinguish the two phases.
-This was shown earlier by Haldane \cite{70} for single component FQH and later expanded by McDonald \cite{71} for multi-component FQH on a torus.
-Inter-component correlations in Halperin’s $(m,m,n)$ state can be studied using $K$-matrix, $K= $, as formulated within the field theory framework \cite{72,73}.
-Topological degeneracy of ground state for a system with $v_T=p/q$ on a torus is given by the determinant of $K$-matrix, $detK=qN'$, where $N'$ is an integer describing the different translations of the center-of-mass of different components, while $q$ determines the overall center-of-mass degeneracy.
-Moreover, $N'$ can be expressed as the sum of $N_0$, the number of states at $(0,0)$, and $N_B$, number of states at zone boundary momentum sectors $(0,\overline{N}/2)$, $(\overline{N}/2,0)$, and $(\overline{N}/2,\overline{N}/2)$, where $\overline{N}=N_e/p$.
-For homogenous liquids, $N'=N_0+3N_B$ with two possibilities: if $N_e/(N_i p)$ is even, $N_0=N_B=N'/4$, otherwise, $N_0=N'$ and $N_B=0$, where $N_i$ is the number of electrons with component $i$.
-In the case of Halperin’s $(3,3,0)$ state at $v_T=2/3$, $detK=9$, $p=2$, and $q=3$, implying $N'=3$.
-For a finite system size $4\times3$, $N_e=8$, and since we are working with balanced layers ($S_z=0$), $N_i=4$.
-Based on the above analysis, the 3 degenerate states corresponding to $N'=3$ should lie at $(0,0)$.
-Taking center-of-mass degeneracy into account there should be additional 3-fold degeneracy for each of these states.
-The center-of-mass degenerate points are given by Pauli’s generalized principle [33] - if one state in the ground-state manifold lies in the momentum sector $(k_1,k_2)$, the next state can be always found at $(k_1+N_e,k_2+N_e)$ [modulo $(N_x,N_y)$], i.e., for $(N_x=4,N_y=3)$ if there’re three degenerate states at $(0,0)$, there should be three more states at $(0,1)$ and $(0,2)$ each.
-In Fig. ~\ref{fig4}(a), one can see at small tunneling, the ground state manifold is composed of nine states, exactly as predicted by the above analysis, confirming it is the Halperin’s $(3,3,0)$ state.
-At strong tunneling, the bilayer effectively behaves as a single layer due to strong correlations and stabilizes a particle-hole conjugate of Laughlin’s $1/3$ state ($\overline{1/3}$) with only 3-fold center-of-mass degeneracy at $(0,0)$, $(0,1)$, and $(0,2)$, which is also seen in Fig. ~\ref{fig4}(a), similar to QHB system \cite{28}.
+Next, we focus on filling factor $v_T=2/3$, in order to illustrate the tunability of ABQH states as realized in bilayer Kagome system.
+At $v_T=2/3$ and a relatively large $d=2.25a$ between the two layers, we plot the energy spectrum for balanced layers $(S_z=0)$, as depicted in Fig.~\ref{fig3}(a).
+The individual layers are decoupled when $d$ is large and should stabilize $(3,3,0)$ state \cite{32}, which is simply the bilayer Laughlin’s state.
+We, first, use topological degeneracy of ground-state manifold on a torus to identify the non-trivial character of this state \cite{deg,56,57}.
+Inter-component correlations in $(m,m,n)$ state, in general, can be studied using $K$-matrix, $K= $, as formulated within the field theory framework \cite{58,59}.
+Topological degeneracy of ground state for a system with $v_T=p/q$ on a torus is given by the determinant of $K$-matrix, $\mathrm{det}K=qN^{\prime}$, where $N^{\prime}$ is an integer describing the different translations of the center-of-mass (COM) of different components, while $q$ determines the overall COM degeneracy.
+In the case of $(3,3,0)$ state at $v_T=2/3$, and a $4\times 3$ system size, the three degenerate states corresponding to $N^{\prime}=3$ should lie at $(0,0)$ \cite{53}.
+Taking COM degeneracy into account there should be additional 3-fold degeneracy for each of these states as depicted in Fig.~\ref{fig3}(a).
+To further illustrate this state to be topologically non-trivial, we calculate the $C$ matrix (which should be $=K^{-1}$ \cite{31}) for the 9 quasi-degenerate ground states of $(3,3,0)$ state.
+For the three states at $(0,0)$, we found that the intra-component Berry curvature is well-defined and smooth (Fig.~\ref{fig3}(b)), from which we obtain a $C$ matrix element, $\sum_{i=1}^3 C_{\uparrow \uparrow}=1$, while the off-diagonal element of $C$ matrix vanishes $(\sum_{i=1}^3 C_{\uparrow \downarrow}=0)$.
+Similarly, for all the 9 states in momentum sectors $(0,0)$, $(0,1)$ and $(0,2)$, we obtain $\sum_{i=1}^9 C_{\uparrow \uparrow}=3$ and $\sum_{i=1}^9 C_{\uparrow \downarrow} =0$.
+The other two elements are related to these two by symmetry $c_{\uparrow} \rightarrow c_{\downarrow}$.
+This finally gives,